 A lot of the mathematical implementations we do at NearForm depends on so-called mathematical special functions.
 There is no clearly defined criteria for what a special function is, but suffice to say they are functions that often turn up in mathematics and most of them are notoriously hard to compute.
 Often they are defined as the solution to a well-posed problem.
 However the solution itself is not easy to compute.

-So all you need is to install it with
+So all you need to do is to install it with npm install cephes.

 Below are just a few examples of the 125 available functions.
 You can see all of them in our README file.